network1211/f5-security-automation-ansible/devsecops/malicious_pod/README.md

 - ELK(Elasticsearch, Logstash, Kibana) installed (required Platinum or Trial license)
 - Ansible installed on the same server with ELK
 - Evaluation license of NAP(NGINX App Protect)
-- You can reqeust the evaluation license of NGINX App Protect in [here](https://www.nginx.com/free-trial-request/).
+- You can request the evaluation license of the NGINX App Protect in [here](https://www.nginx.com/free-trial-request/).
 - Minimum 1 x OCP cluster installed.
 - You have to prepare two laptops - one for OCP admin console, one for dev_user console(infected machine)

 ## Use-Case Scenario
 1. The malware of 'Phishing email' infects the developer's laptop.
 2. Attacker steals the ID/PW of the developer using the malware.
 In this demo, the stolen ID is 'dev_user.'
-3. Attacker login the 'Test App' on the 'dev-test01' namespace, which is owned by the 'dev_user'.
+3. Attacker login the 'Test App' on the 'dev-test01' namespace, owned by the 'dev_user'.
 4. Attacker starts the network-scanning on the internal subnet of the OpenShift cluster.
 And the attacker finds the 'critical-app' application.
 5. Attacker starts the web-based attack against 'critical-app'.
-6. The 'critical-app' is protected by NGINX App Protect; thus, the attack traffic is blocked by NGINX immediately.
+6. NGINX App Protect protects the 'critical-app'; thus, the attack traffic is blocked immediately.
 7. NGINX exports the alert details to the external Elasticsearch.
 8. If this specific alert meets the pre-defined condition, Elasticsearch will trigger the pre-defined Ansible playbook.
 9. Ansible playbook access to OpenShift and delete the malicious 'POD" automatically.